 You’ll train for your career with individualized and collaborative academic plans, interactive learning experiences, and powerful mentoring relationships with professors.
-After graduation, you’ll build and thrive in communities of informed and critically reflective counselors and home & school visitors at all levels of the educational enterprise.
+After graduation, you’ll build and thrive in communities of informed and critically reflective home school visitors.

 Widener's Center for Education is proud of its 2016 NCATE accreditation and is prepared to meet the renewed rigor and relevance of excellence by seeking accreditation based on the Council for the Accreditation of Educator Preparation (CAEP) 2023 standards.
 Eligible programs take steps to maintain gapless national accreditation for educator preparation.
 See CAEP standards and annual impact and outcome measures.